Experience Oxfordshire For The Arts

 Treat yourself to a lunch near to the Ashmolean.
-Relax in the elegant Randolph Hotel, an icon of Oxford.
-The hotel’s Acanthus Restaurant offers outstanding seasonal British cuisine.
+Relax in the elegant Randolph Hotel by Graduate Hotels, an icon of Oxford.
+The hotel’s restaurant The Alice serves unique interpretations of Classic British dishes.

 Refreshed from lunch, journey north along Banbury Road until you reach North Parade Avenue.
 Criss-crossed with colourful bunting, North Parade is home to galleries and coffee shops, and is the gateway to bohemian Summertown, a neighbourhood of Oxford.
 Continue walking for around 20mins north along Banbury Road (frequent buses along the road are available to catch) until you reach South Parade.

 If you find yourself lingering a little longer in Summertown, catch a production of live music, theatre or dance at North Wall Arts Centre.
 The centre places an emphasis on new and innovative work, offering an alternative to the mainstream.
 It’s also a public art gallery, and admission is free.

-If you’re heading back towards Oxford city centre for the evening, immerse yourself in Oxford’s thriving arts scene with a touch of drama or comedy; the New Theatre features hit musicals and professional productions.
+If you’re heading back towards Oxford city centre for the evening, immerse yourself in Oxford’s thriving arts scene with a touch of drama or comedy; New Theatre Oxford features hit musicals and professional productions.

 Bath Place Hotel: A huddle of 17th century cottages assembled around a beautiful flagstone courtyard in the centre of Oxford.
 The family-run hotel nestles between ancient New College, the Bodleian Library and the Sheldonian Theatre, making it the perfect spot to immerse yourself in Oxford life.